Dementia support: understanding and responding to changing behaviour

 Some tips that you may find helpful if someone, you are caring for, is repeating certain behaviour are below.

 Although it can be difficult, try to be patient with the person.
-They may not realise they are repeating themselves and being patient can help someone to feel secure and supported.
+They may not realise they are repeating themselves and being patient can help them feel secure and supported.

 Try to spot a link between different repetitive behaviours, for example, if they are repeatedly trying to remove their clothes, they may be too warm or may need to use the bathroom.